Coping with Stress

 - Slowing down the breath and extending the inhalation and exhalation

 - Strengthening immunity

 If You Can’t Calm Your Mind, How Can Your Child?

 Thinking that your children need calm minds in order to meditate is kind of like saying you need to be fit before you go to the gym.

-The great thing is, when children begin a meditation practice, they can feel the changes in their bodies and may be naturally drawn to continue the practice.
+The great thing is, that when children begin a meditation practice, they can feel the changes in their bodies and maybe naturally drawn to continue the practice.
 Finding a practice that is easy for you and your children to participate in every day simply takes a little bit of exploration.

 If you want to try this at home, here are a few quick tips to keep in mind.

 - Children are usually able to sit for as many minutes as their age (e.g., eight minutes for an eight-year-old).
 Children younger than five years can practice mindful activities or simple breath activities (see the list below).

 - Model the behavior you want to inspire: Meditate with your child.
 If you have a meditation practice already, include them.
 If you are starting fresh, you can experiment with guided, silent, or mantra meditations.